 - Unusual mass felt in addition to testes in the scrotum.

 - Absence of one teste.

-The purpose for doing an orchiectomy (neuter) in the male rat is to prevent impregnating a female rat in the event of being housed together, to prevent/reduce/treat testicular tumors, and to reduce aggression influenced by the release of hormones; although ameliorating aggression is believed to be less successful if neutering is performed once puberty has been reached and hormone related behavior already established (note: castration of elderly males is not recommended, unless there is a specific clinical condition like testicular tumor or other issue.
-It should never be done in an elderly rat to reduce aggression, because a significant part of aggression is learned behavior and this may not disappear even if the rat is neutered.
+The purpose for doing an orchiectomy (neuter) in the male rat is to prevent impregnating a female rat in the event of being housed together, to prevent/reduce/treat testicular tumors, and to reduce aggression influenced by the release of hormones; although ameliorating aggression is believed to be less successful if neutering is performed once puberty has been reached and hormone related behavior already established.
+Note: castration of elderly males is not recommended, unless there is a specific clinical condition like testicular tumor or other medically related issue.
+It should never be done in an elderly rat to reduce aggression because a significant part of aggression is learned behavior, and this may not disappear even if the rat is neutered.
 Recommendations for aggression against other rats are behavior modification or separation from other intact males if that is the issue.
-In the event aggression against humans is the issue, then neutering should be done, along with behavior modification
+In the event aggression against humans is the issue, then neutering should be done, along with behavior modification.

 The procedure for neutering a male rat is considered, by veterinary surgeons experienced with rats, to be easier, less traumatic, and associated with less morbidity and mortality than performing an ovariohysterectomy on a female rat.
 (Bennett, Rodents: soft tissue surgery, 2009; Bennett, Soft Tissue Surgery, 2012)